 At the top, Xenia and Beavercreek firefighters work tirelessly.
 Some care for the patient.
 Others secure rigging for a Stokes basket (a large metal-framed basket) to the top of a fire ladder.
 They’ll use it to lower the patient three stories to safety.

-And it would be, if this were a life-threating incident.
+And it would be if this were a life-threatening incident.

-Today, though, is a training between local fire departments and Kettering Health’s Surgical Emergency Response Team (SERT).
+Today, though, is training between local fire departments and Kettering Health’s Surgical Emergency Response Team (SERT).